 The proposed sale area is owned and managed by the State of Alaska Department of Natural Resources.
-The acquisition for the land upon which the sale is proposed is based on General Grant 17.
-The title was transferred by Patent 50-2022-0026.
+The acquisition for the land upon which the sale is proposed is based on General Selection 28 (GS 28).
+According to an earlier title report (RPT 5739), the land and mineral estate were conveyed to State of Alaska by TA 07/25/1960, with the patent apparently finalized 11/21/1985.
 There are no known title restrictions on the area.